bragaa/se1-2022/lab-linux-bandit-wargame.md

 ```bash
 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```
+- try to find the password for the next level. it is hidden in a file located somewhere on the system, embedded in an image, it may be encoded, encrypted, etc. FIND IT!
 - each time you find the password for the next level, copy it and close the session with `exit`. then open session for the next level
   - copy using (Ctrl+Shit+C), paste using (Ctrl+Shit+V)